svarunid/Dog-Breed-Identification-using-TfHub-Model/README.md

 # Dog-Breed-Identification-using-TfHub-Model
-A Colab notebook of 🐶 dog breed classification using EfficientNet for TensorFlow Hub.
+A Colab notebook of 🐶 dog breed classification using mobilenet for TensorFlow Hub.